Fade BG Image

 "Master, is this guidance working?"

 The knight order had split their ten members into two groups of five to explore the labyrinth.
-I'd set things up so they'd meet back up right at the labyrinth's exit, and the guidance worked out well.
+I'd set it up so the two groups would meet back up right at the labyrinth's exit, and the guidance went off without a hitch.

 "Oh?
 Your team made it too.
 Good timing."